 on-line resources for children to access at home.

-In addition, to support the hard work of schools in delivering remote education, the Oak National Academy launch on April 20.
-Created by teachers, with government grant funding, it will provide
+In addition, to support the hard work of schools in delivering remote education, there is Oak National Academy.
+Created by teachers, with government grant funding, it will provide 180 video lessons

 The BBC has also launched its own education package across TV and online, featuring celebrities and some of the best teachers – helping to keep children learning and supporting parents.